Surry Community College is committed to maintaining a healthy, safe environment while providing a high-quality educational experience for learners.

 Surry Community College will continue to revisit and reevaluate the college’s procedures as the situation evolves.
 We ask that everyone continue to refer to this page for the most up-to-date information on anything related to the college’s institutional response.

 Students in specialized programs (health sciences, EMT, Allied Health) will be provided PPE by the college due to the close contact required in these programs (skills check-offs with partners requiring hands-on contact, etc.).
-Students will be expected to wash their reusable cloth face coverings and bring them to class or they will not be allowed to participate.

 All programs will practice social distancing whenever possible.